poker-apprentice/hand-history-parser/README.md

 ### `parseHand`

 This promise-based function can be used to parse hand histories from any [support poker site](#supported-poker-sites).
-To use it, simply pass the contents of an individual hand history.
+To use it, simply pass the contents of an individual hand history along with the filename.

 ```ts
 // Assumes `hand` is a string containing the hand history file contents & `filename`